Grouping & Aggregation¶

 )

 All five statuses will appear in results, even if some have zero orders.
-This is useful for:
+This will be useful for:

 - Dashboards with fixed categories